The following story from God’s Word has tremendous wisdom and insight for disciples.

 But seek first the kingdom of God and His righteousness, and all these things shall be added to you (Matthew 6:33).

-We each need to be careful that we do not live distracted lives.
+We need to be careful that we do not live distracted lives.
 One thing is needed.
-Know and stay close to God and follow Him no matter what.
+Know and stay close to God following Him no matter what.